Best Central America Destinations

 And finally, you should be extra vigilant when driving at night.
 Pedestrians may have to walk on the road, and bikes often fly by with lights, so they aren’t always easy to spot in the dark.

-Generally speaking, once you leave the main hubs behind, Costa Rica’s roads are fairly quiet.
+Generally speaking, Costa Rica’s roads are quiet once you leave the main hubs behind.

 While driving a rental vehicle offers unrivaled freedom and independence, it’s not for everyone.

-Despite the investment in the roads, some are still tricky to navigate, especially those spotted with potholes.
+Despite the road investment, some are still tricky to navigate, especially those spotted with potholes.

-Some intersections are confusingly marked too, which can result in heading in the wrong direction, or even getting lost.
+Some intersections are also confusingly marked, which can result in heading in the wrong direction or even getting lost.

-Many travelers (and locals) get around on Costa Rica’s excellent public bus system.
+Many travelers (and locals) get around to Costa Rica’s excellent public bus system.

 Buses run frequently and reliably.
 They’re also inexpensive.
-And best of all, you can rely on them even in remote areas, not just the major towns and cities.
+And best of all, you can rely on them even in remote areas, not just the significant towns and cities.

 Spanish is the official and most widely used language of Costa Rica.
 But English is just as common in all areas catering to tourists too.